nashidau/ensure/README.md

    * Objects of size 1x1: Probably default not resized
    * Objects of size 32x32: Probably a smart object not resized
    * Object outside it's clip
-   * Object outside of smart object
    * Smart clip's size != smart object's size
    * Objects clipped to a smarts clip are also smart members
    * Scaled images
-   * Text with unusual paramaters
-   * Font 5 pts or less
-   * Font 100 pts of more